-- · Foglight users: on page 7 - Foglight for Virtualization, Enterprise Edition users: on page 7 - Foglight for Storage Management users: on page 10
+- Foglight users: on page 7 - Foglight Evolve users: on page 7

 Foglight users:

 The first time that you log in to Foglight, the Welcome page appears in the display area.

 The appearance of the Welcome page depends on your user permissions.
 If your user account belongs to a group that has the Administrator role, you see the Welcome page with a list of the common administration tasks that you typically perform upon logging in to Foglight.